What Does it Take to Be a Word Processor or Typist?

 - Oracle Siebel CRM

-Learn what Word Processor or Typist education requirements there are.
+What kind of Word Processor or Typist requirements are there?

 Where do Word Processors and Typists Work?